 Today, we live in a data-driven world where even the smallest decisions, like product recommendations, are made based on data driven insights.
 Companies use various methods to collect data, and web scraping is the most popular method among them.

-So, as developers, it is essential to get hold of different tools and techniques that can be used for web scraping so you can contribute more towards the business output.
+So, as developers, it is essential to get hold of different tools and techniques that can be used for web scraping, so you can contribute more towards the business output.

 Therefore, let’s discuss how easily you can get started with web scraping using Crawlee and how to improve the scraping process using proxies.